-Top Ten Challenges That Come With Being a Part of an Ethnic or Racial Minority
+Top 10 Biggest Challenges that Come with Being a Part of an Ethnic or Racial Minority

-While I live in a diverse place, being Chinese in the white-dominated America can be challenging and different (to be specific, about 4.8% of America identify as an Asian/Pacific Islander, while over 70% identify as Caucasian).
+While I live in a diverse place, being Chinese in white-dominated America can be challenging and different.
+To be specific, about 4.8% of Americans identify as Asian/Pacific Islander, while over 70% identify as Caucasian.

-I don't represent the feelings of every person who is part of the ethnic minority.
-Just shedding light on my personal experience.
+I don't represent the feelings of every person who is part of an ethnic minority.
+I'm simply shedding light on my personal experience.

 The Top Ten

-There are the classic jokes that are difficult to deal with as a kid, but its even worse being put into a box or assumed to be a certain way based on something you can't even control.
+Dealing with classic jokes was hard as a kid, but it's even worse being stereotyped or put into a box based on something beyond your control.

 I'm a straight, white male in a free country.
 I guess I'm pretty privileged.